-- 106. The duties of the external auditor / reporting accountant must be clearly set out in an engagement letter in accordance with ISA 210. - 107.
-Annex A sets out the tripartite arrangement for the regularity assurance engagement, which allows funding bodies to draw assurance from the assurance report on regularity. - 108.
-Where the college corporation and/or external auditor / reporting accountant want to use an alternative form of words, they must agree this with the relevant funding body. - 109.
+- 101. The duties of the external auditor / reporting accountant must be clearly set out in an engagement letter in accordance with ISA 210. - 102.
+Annex A sets out the tripartite arrangement for the regularity assurance engagement, which allows funding bodies to draw assurance from the assurance report on regularity. - 103.
+Where the college corporation and/or external auditor / reporting accountant want to use an alternative form of words, they must agree this with the relevant funding body. - 104.
 Annex B sets out standard terms of reference for the tripartite arrangement for the regularity assurance engagement.
-These terms outline the responsibilities of the college corporation, reporting accountant and funding bodies in relation to the engagement, and the duty of care owed by the reporting accountant. - 110.
-To avoid bureaucracy there is no expectation that the engagement letter would be signed by the funding bodies. - 111.
-For 2014 to 2015, where the engagement letter has already been agreed it is for the external auditor / reporting accountant to consider whether they will need to reissue.
+These terms outline the responsibilities of the college corporation, reporting accountant and funding bodies in relation to the engagement, and the duty of care owed by the reporting accountant. - 105.
+To avoid bureaucracy there is no expectation that the engagement letter would be signed by the funding bodies.